Snow Riot

-The Snow Riot was a riot and lynch mob in Washington, D.C., which began on August 11, 1835, when a mob of angry white mechanics attacked and destroyed Beverly Snow's Epicurean Eating House, a restaurant owned by a black man.
+The Snow Riot was a riot and lynch mob in Washington, D.C., that began on August 11, 1835, when a mob of angry white mechanics attacked and destroyed Beverly Snow's Epicurean Eating House, a restaurant owned by a black man.
 This violence, born of white men's frustration about having to compete with free blacks for jobs, touched off several days of white mob violence against free blacks, their houses, and establishments.
 It stopped only at President Andrew Jackson's intervention.

 History

-In 1835, the city of Washington was facing unprecedented tension between abolitionists and slavery defenders in the wake of Nat Turner's slave rebellion of 1831 and the revolt in Jamaica at the end of that year which, despite being defeated, resulted in the final abolition of slavery in the British colonies in 1833.
-The uprising had spread panic and fear across the slave states (including the District of Columbia).
+In 1835, the city of Washington was facing unprecedented tension between abolitionists and slavery defenders, four years after Nat Turner's slave rebellion and the revolt in Jamaica that had led London in 1833 to end slavery in the British colonies.
+Turner's uprising had spread panic and fear across the slave states and the District of Columbia.
 Abolitionists were flooding Congress with petitions to end slavery in the nation's capital, so many that the House adopted a series of gag rules to automatically table them.
-However, there were also a significant number of whites waiting for their moment to avenge the slave uprising of 1831.
+However, many whites were waiting for their moment to avenge Turner's uprising.

-The event that sparked the riots in 1835 was when an inebriated slave, Arthur Bowen, came into his mistress Anna Thorton's bedroom with an axe.
-Bowen did not strike or attempt to strike his mistress.
-However, the fact that a slave had the opportunity to rebel against slave owners and whites infuriated slavery defenders in the city.
-Bowen was ultimately taken into custody without harm, as this gave proslavery advocates an opportunity to go after the man they believed was leading the distribution of abolitionist material in Washington, Reuben Crandall.
-District Attorney Francis Scott Key, writer of the United States' national anthem, "The Star-Spangled Banner", was the leading man behind the arrest and prosecution of Crandall.
+Several events raised tensions further.
+The first occurred when Arthur Bowen, an enslaved person who was inebriated and bearing an axe, entered the bedroom of his enslaver, Anna Thornton.
+Bowen did not strike or attempt to strike Thornton.
+But slavery advocates were enraged by Bowen's opportunity to protest his enslavement.
+Bowen was ultimately taken into custody without harm; instead, proslavery advocates went after Reuben Crandall, the man they believed was leading the distribution of abolitionist material in Washington.
+Among them was District Attorney Francis Scott Key, writer of the United States' national anthem, "The Star-Spangled Banner", who pushed for the arrest and prosecution of Crandall.
 Crandall was found innocent, and the incident publicly embarrassed Key and ended his political career.

-That summer the nation experienced the first labor strike by federal employees, the 1835 Washington Navy Yard labor strike, which began on July 29, 1835, when Commodore Isaac Hull issued an order in response to thefts limiting workers' lunch privileges.
-The Navy Yard strikers wanted a ten-hour day and for Hull to retract his order.
-The labor strike immediately exposed longstanding racial discord in the Yard.
-In a letter to the Secretary of the Navy, Mahlon Dickerson, Commodore Hull stated that 175 white mechanics and workers had joined the strike.
-This was the first strike by federal shipyard workers.
-Many scholars have found a "direct linkage between the Washington Navy Yard strike and riot.
-Both national and local events in 1835 combined to bring workers to strike, but long standing racial fears and anxieties moved the Yard’s white workers to take the lead in the "Snow Riot."